Know the Rules in Your State So You Can Flavor Medications with Confidence.

 No BOP rule/guidance in place.
 However, flavoring does not appear to be subject to USP 795 standards per enforcement discretion.

-(a) Is inert, nonallergenic, and produces no effect other than the instillation or modification of flavor; and (b) Is not greater than five (5) percent of the drug product’s total volume.
+(a) Is non-expired, inert, nonallergenic, and produces no effect other than the instillation or modification of flavor; and

 Louisiana Board of Pharmacy Policies & Procedures